gisma/giswerk.org/docs/micrors/agisoft/optimizealigment.md

 ---
 layout: default
-title:  Optimize Alignment: How to align and merge Chunks
+title:  How to align and merge Chunks
 parent: Micro Remote Sensing
 ---
 #   Optimize Alignment: How to align and merge Chunks